rser1911/rsbt/README.md

 About
 -----

-RS Backup Tools is a set of tools to prepare your data to uploading to free cloud and use it after uploading.
+RS Backup Tools is a set of tools that you can use to store huge amount of data in free clouds.
-It decides main problem of backuping to clouds - privacy of data.
+RS Backup Tools help you to prepare your data for upload to free cloud and to use it after uploading.
+It solves main the primary issue of backuping to clouds - privacy of data.

 Why I write this tools?
-Because in one day I wanted to backup my set of films and music and info to cloud.
-One of the reasons was no space on disk.
-And I took great think - put all this files to clouds.
+Because one day I decided to backup my collections of films, music and other info to cloud.
+One of the reasons was no space on the disk.
+And I took great think - put all these files to clouds.
 But I didn't want to share my information with cloud provider.
-So I had several problems - file size restructions, crypto representation of uncrypted files and access to this files after uploading.
+So I had several issues - file size restrictions, crypto representation of uncrypted files and access to this files after uploading.

 So, this tool set consist of 4 parts:
-- **Fs** - represents your directory as one file (using squashfs or tar) without needing extra space on disk (but need some time to sending an array of zeros..) and you cannot change files in that directory, when you backuping.
+- **Fs** - represents your directory as one file (using squashfs or tar) and doesn't need any extra space on disk (but need some time to send an array of zeros..) and you cannot change files in that directory during processing.
-- **Crypt** - represents file as crypted using you favorite tool cryptsetup (I named this part *"vice versa cryptsetup"*)
+- **Crypt** - represents file as crypted using your favorite tool cryptsetup (I named this part *"vice versa cryptsetup"*)
 - **Split** - reperesents file as group of files with fixed size (need to overcome restrictions of file sizes)
 - **Http** - reperesents remote file on webserver as local (like *httpfs*, but easily and clearer (250 vs 1150 lines) and written on curl (more stable and so mush opportunities to growing)